 Establishing A File:

 In order to collect letters of evaluation, you must establish a file with the Pre-Health Advisor.
 At some time during the second semester of your freshman year, come by OM 127 to make an appointment with the Pre-Health Advisor.
 If you transferred to the SUNY New Paltz from another institution, you should meet with the Pre-Health Advisor as soon as possible.
-Bring a letter stating that you want us to establish a file for you.

 Adding to Your File: